 Confetti cupcakes are light and fluffy white cupcakes filled with festive rainbow sprinkles and topped with whipped buttercream frosting.
 They're the perfect cupcakes for any celebration!

-Serve confetti cupcakes for your next birthday party.
-They're easy to customize with your favorite frosting and custom color sprinkles for any occasion!
+Easy to customize: Add your favorite frosting and custom color sprinkles to match any occasion!

 Ingredients and substitutions

-- Sprinkles - I recommend rainbow jimmies sprinkles (the long, thin, classic sprinkles).
-I do not recommend nonpareils, the hard round sprinkles, because they transfer color more easily than jimmies and add streaks throughout the batter.
+- Sprinkles - Rainbow jimmies sprinkles (the long, thin, classic sprinkles) work best in cake batter.
+Nonpareils add a crunchy texture and transfer color (leaving streaks throughout the batter) so I don't recommend them.
 Any color combination of jimmies can be used to customize your cupcakes for events or themed parties.

 Tips and tricks